Here are five ways that gardening can improve your mental health and the benefits you can gain by enjoying the great outdoors

 - It relieves stress and can help you to maintain a healthy brain.

-- Helps people who suffer with movement.
+- Helps people who struggle with movement.

 - Opens barriers so you can enjoy better communication with your children.